joeyespo/grip/README.md

 Render local readme files before sending off to GitHub.

-Grip is a command-line server application written in Python that uses the [GitHub markdown REST API][markdown] to render a local readme file.
+Grip is a command-line server application written in Python that uses the [GitHub markdown API][markdown] to render a local readme file.
 The styles and rendering come directly from GitHub, so you'll know exactly how it will appear.
 Changes you make to the Readme will be instantly reflected in the browser without requiring a page refresh.